German firms search for clues on future of remote working | DW | 19.07.2021

 OroraTech from Munich, for example, uses the Donut app that randomly pairs co-workers and reminds them to meet up, whether it's for coffee or just a 15-minute Slack call.
 And the employees of Cloud & Heat, a German data center provider, have regularly met for virtual after-hours gaming nights to stay in touch during lockdowns.

-A monitor, a keyboard, and a docking station — will "desksharing" (also known as hot desking) be the future?

-Working from home, with all the digital and virtual underpinnings it has, can also turn out to be problematic, as German recruitment platform Campusjäger (Campus hunter) has found out.
+Working from home, with all its digital and virtual underpinnings, can also turn out to be problematic, as German recruitment platform Campusjäger (campus hunter) has found out.

-Workers of the firm took part in a field test recently in which they were required to wear pulse-rate meters to find out how distracting and stressful are interruptions caused by electronic communications.
-Inactivated alarms, it turned out, made people remain focused for longer — 19% longer at the office, and even longer when working at home.
+Workers of the firm took part in a field test recently in which they were required to wear pulse-rate meters to find out how distracting and stressful interruptions caused by electronic communications could be.
+Inactivating digital notifications, it turned out, allowed people to remain focused for longer — 19% longer at the office, and even longer when working at home.

 "Flexible and hybrid working models require a balance between trust and transparency," acatech notes in its paper.
 Static annual performance assessments must be replaced by "continuous, transparent ad-hoc feedback, which takes account of peer feedback and is employee-driven rather than management-driven."

-Acatech proposes that companies begin the transition by establishing "experimental zones," because there isn't "a masterplan" for shaping the future of work that would anticipate all relevant developments and provide guidelines.
+Acatech proposes that companies begin the transition by establishing "experimental zones," because there is no "master plan" for shaping the future of work that would provide guidelines anticipating all relevant developments.

-Chemical firm BASF is currently trialing mobile working at its headquarters in Ludwigshafen within a project called Flex Work.
-It is intended to create concepts for "office design, IT solutions as well as providing advice on how to forge cooperation in flexible work teams," said Schössler.
+Chemical firm BASF is currently trialing mobile working at its headquarters in Ludwigshafen within its "flex work" project.
+This is intended to create concepts for "office design [and] IT solutions as well as providing advice on how to forge cooperation in flexible work teams," said Schössler.